NorthArrowResearch/GIS-Scripts/crosssections/docs/cross_section_metrics.md

 * Minimum value: 0
 * No maximum value.
 * W2MxDepth is zero when either the MaxDepth or XSLength are undefined or zero.
 This is because ESRI ShapeFiles are incapable of storing *not a number* (NaN) or infinity.
+* Notes:
+	* The old CHaMP code definitely uses wetted width (and not not cross section length) as the numerator for this ratio.

 ## Width to Average Depth Ratio (`W2AvDepth`)

+The ratio of the wetted width divided by the mean depth.

+`W2AvDepth = XSLength / MeanDepth`

+Where:

+* Data typ: single.
+* Units: None
+* Minimum value: 0
+* No maximum value.
+* W2AvDepth is zero when either the MeanDepth or XSLength are undefined or zero.
+This is because ESRI ShapeFiles are incapable of storing *not a number* (NaN) or infinity.
+* Notes:
+	* The old CHaMP code definitely uses wetted width (and not not cross section length) as the numerator for this ratio.

 ##